omkarcloud/botasaurus/docs/docs/botasaurus-desktop/understanding-app-features.md

 ### Show User Data

-Opens the folder containing all application data, which is useful for debugging issues.
+Opens the folder containing all application data, which is useful for debugging any issues your users encounter in production.

 It includes: